 The most difficult route to the top of the island’s highest peak, the West Face of Cadillac Mountain is a great way to burn off the calories you consumed during breakfast.
 You’ll enjoy beautiful views of Bubble Pond during your ascent of approximately 1,000 feet over the first 1/2 mile of this trail.

-Compass Point Harbor
+Compass Harbor Pass

 A short and casual stroll through the woods, this trail leads to a secluded cove of smooth, round granite cobbles.
 Bring a picnic lunch, as there are many places to relax and enjoy the sights and sounds of crashing waves.